 L&L articles should have no more than two authors.
 We grant authorship to those who actually write the article.
-Contributors, mentors, supervisors, or partners who worked on a project that the article focuses on can be mentioned in an acknowledgment section at the end of the piece.
-Special circumstances may merit an exception to the two-author limit, but requests must be discussed with and approved by L&L Editor Kate Conley (firstname.lastname@example.org).
+Contributors, mentors, supervisors or partners who worked on a project that the article focuses on can be mentioned in an acknowledgment section at the end of the piece.
+Special circumstances may merit an exception to the two-author limit, but requests must be discussed with and approved by Acquisitions Editor Diana Fingal (email@example.com).

-Before submitting an idea or manuscript, please read the magazine to get a feel for the tone, style, length, and subject matter that we cover.
-We are looking for diverse articles that span a range of educational technologies as well as a range of disciplines, grades, and subjects.
-Manuscripts should be written in magazine style.
-We do not require a reference list, but please include a list of resources mentioned in the manuscript.
+Before submitting an idea or manuscript, please read the magazine to get a feel for the tone, style, length and subject matter that we cover.
+We are looking for diverse articles that span a range of educational technologies as well as a range of disciplines, grades and subjects.
+Please write manuscripts in magazine style.
+We do not require a reference list.

 Here is a brief description of the types of articles we accept:

-Learning Connections articles: These articles range from 200 to 1,000 words and focus on how to implement technology in the classroom.
-These articles focus on problem solving, inquiry, project-based learning, higher-order thinking, collaboration, innovation, and creativity.
-Use the NETS as your guide.
+Learning Connections articles: These articles range from 500 to 1,000 words and focus on how to implement technology in the classroom.
+These articles focus on problem solving, inquiry, project-based learning, higher-order thinking, collaboration, innovation and creativity.
+Use the ISTE Standards as your guide.

 Tips: These short articles of about 150 words focus on a practical, easily implemented technology tip or trick.

-Upon acceptance, be prepared to provide photos, tables, charts, or other graphic elements that illustrate your article.
-Please provide images in the file format original to your camera, in RGB color, large format, and high resolution (300 dpi at 100% of run size without interpolation).
-Unless professionally prepared, we prefer that the L&L staff manipulate images to our final specifications.
-If you need further guidance, contact Tamara Kidd, L&L art director, at 1.541.434.8932 or email@example.com.
+Upon acceptance, be prepared to provide photos, tables, charts or other graphic elements that illustrate your article.
+Please provide images in the file format original to your camera and in RGB color, large format and high resolution (300 dpi at 100% of run size without interpolation).
+Unless the images are professionally prepared, we prefer that the L&L staff be able to manipulate them to our final specifications.
+If you need further guidance, contact Tamara Kidd, L&L art director, at 1.541.434.8932 or firstname.lastname@example.org.

 Please review the links and information below before submitting your manuscript.